Verfassungsblog/metadata-wordpress-plugins/code/packages/vb-crossref-doi/README.md

 ### v0.3.0

-- Allow to conveniently dismiss last error message
+- Allow to conveniently dismiss last error message via cross (x) in admin notice
+- Add setting that allows to disable showing the last error as admin notice

 ### v0.2.2